 In the picture with 3X zoom, Mate 20 Pro completely lost the detail despite the higher megapixel camera.
 Though the grain in the picture has been suppressed by heavy AI treatment, it has made the picture blurry while the Galaxy S10 Plus is still going strong with a crisp picture at 3X zoom.

-Whenever faced towards a strong light source in night photography, Galaxy S10 Plus fails to contain the light and scatters it.
-The noise levels are also very high in S10 Plus, which degrade the quality of the image.
+Whenever faced with a strong light source in night photography, Galaxy S10 Plus fails to contain the light and scatters it.
+The noise levels are also very high in S10 Plus, which degrades the quality of the image.

 Huawei Mate 20 Pro takes a clean shot with contained light and a crisp subject, having a minimum amount of noise.

 The more you zoom in to take pictures, the more horrible it gets with Galaxy S10 Plus since it disappointed us in low-light shots.
 It doesn’t live up to the expectations and behaves poorly against the light.

 Here are some other pictures that prove our point.